 The remuneration for the CEO in bands of S$250,000, and a breakdown of the remuneration of the CEO and all of the key management personnel of the Manager in percentage terms, are provided in the Key Management Personnel’s Remuneration Table on page 46 of this Annual Report.

 At present, there are only three key management personnel of the Manager (including the CEO).
-The Manager outsources various other services to CapitaLand Mall Asia Limited (CMA) which provides the services through its employees (Outsourced Personnel), in order to provide flexibility and maximise efficiency in resource management to match the needs of CRCT from time to time, as well as to leverage on economies of scale and tap on the management talent of an established corporate group which can offer enhanced depth and breadth of experience.
+The Manager outsources various other services to a wholly owned subsidiary of CL (CL Subsidiary).
+CL Subsidiary provides the services through its employees (Outsourced Personnel).
+This arrangement is put in place so as to provide flexibility and maximise efficiency in resource management to match the needs of CRCT from time to time, as well as to leverage on economies of scale and tap on the management talent of an established corporate group which can offer enhanced depth and breadth of experience.
 However, notwithstanding the outsourcing arrangement, the responsibility for due diligence, oversight and accountability continues to reside with the Board and Management.
-In this regard, the remuneration of such Outsourced Personnel, being employees of CMA, is not included as part of the disclosure of remuneration of key management personnel of the Manager in this Annual Report.
+In this regard, the remuneration of such Outsourced Personnel, being employees of CL Subsidiary, is not included as part of the disclosure of remuneration of key management personnel of the Manager in this Report.

 Principle 10: The Board should present a balanced and understandable assessment of the company’s performance, position and prospects.

 The Manager provides Unitholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual after they are reviewed by the AC and approved by the Board.
-These financial statements are accompanied by news releases issued to the media and which are also posted on SGXNet.
-Through the quarterly and annual financial statements, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of CRCT’s performance, position and prospects.
+These financial statements are accompanied by news releases issued to the media and which are also posted on the SGXNet.
+In presenting the quarterly and annual financial statements to Unitholders, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of CRCT’s performance, position and prospects.
 In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of CRCT’s financial performance, position and prospects.

-In addition to the quarterly and annual financial statements, the Manager also keeps Unitholders, stakeholders and analysts informed of the performance and changes in CRCT or its business which would be likely to materially affect the price or value of Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.
+In addition, the Manager also keeps the Unitholders, stakeholders and analysts informed of the performance and changes in CRCT or its business which would be likely to materially affect the price or value of the Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.

 The Manager believes in conducting itself in ways that seek to deliver maximum sustainable value to Unitholders.
 Best practices are promoted as a means to build an excellent business for Unitholders and the Manager is accountable to Unitholders for CRCT’s performance.
 Prompt fulfilment of statutory and regulatory reporting requirements is but one way to maintain Unitholders’ confidence and trust in the capability and integrity of the Manager.